ArcherFSharpTesting/Archer.Logger/README.md

 - Returns the relative file path (including file name) for a test's location.
 - Signature: `Assembly -> ITestLocationInfo -> string`

-## Archer.Logger Test Fail Container Transformer ##
+## Archer.Reporting Test Fail Container Transformer ##

-This document describes the Test Fail Container Transformer in Archer.Logger.
+This document describes the Test Fail Container Transformer in Archer.Reporting.
 This module provides functions to transform and format test failure containers for reporting and output.

 ### getWrappedTestFailureMessage ###